-Diagrams Q & R. Remove four M5 socket head cap screws (two on top, two on bottom) that fasten the swiveling circuit board bracket to the front support plate.
+Diagrams P & Q. Remove four M5 socket head cap screws (two on top, two on bottom) that fasten the swiveling circuit board bracket to the front support plate.

-Diagram S. Remove two M6 socket head cap screws from the drum gates.
+Diagram R. Remove two M6 socket head cap screws from the drum gates.

-Diagram T. Remove the two M8 socket head cap screws and slide retainer off of rope end towards you.
-Configuration may vary depending on capacity.
+Diagram S. Remove the two M8 socket head cap screws and slide retainer off of rope end towards you.